-These two group appeals consist of five hospices located in California, three of which are owned by Silverado and two of which are owned by ProCare Hospice (collectively the "Hospices" or "Providers").3 The Hospices believe that the Centers for Medicare and Medicaid Services ("CMS") acted inconsistent with the relevant Medicare statutory provisions when CMS included sequestration in calculating the hospice cap.
-Additionally, the Hospices believe that CMS' sequestration methodology is incorrect and constitutes "double dipping" by requiring hospices to pay back certain funds that they never received.4
+This group case involves 3 hospice providers ("Hospices" or Providers")3 owned by Silverado, Inc. Each Hospice appealed its hospice cap determination for the cap year ending October 31, 2014.4 The Hospices believe that the Centers for Medicare and Medicaid Services ("CMS") acted inconsistent with the relevant Medicare statutory provisions when CMS included sequestration in calculating the hospice cap.
+Additionally, the Hospices believe that CMS' sequestration methodology is incorrect and constitutes "double dipping" by requiring hospices to pay back certain funds that they never received.5

-Each of the Hospices timely appealed the issue and met the jurisdictional requirements for a hearing before the Board.
-The Board held a consolidated hearing on these appeals on February 14, 2017.
-Brian Daucher, Esq. of Sheppard, Mullin, Richter & Hampton, LLP represented the Hospices.
-Joe Bauers, Esq. of Federal Specialized Services represented the Medicare Contractor.
+Each of the Hospices timely appealed the issue and met the jurisdictional requirements for a hearing.
+Accordingly, the Board held a telephonic hearing on May 1, 2017.
+The Hospices were represented by Brian Daucher, Esq. of Sheppard, Mullin, Richter & Hampton, LLP.
+The Medicare Contractor was represented by Bernard Talbert, Esq. of Federal Specialized Services.